Spring Garden Revival

 West Bridgewater Municipal Ordinances for Mulching Equipment Operation & Commercial Service Standards

-Mulching equipment operation in West Bridgewater is regulated to minimize noise and ensure safety.
-Permitted hours are typically 7:00 AM-7:00 PM on weekdays and 8:00 AM-6:00 PM on Saturdays, with Sunday work often restricted before 9:00 AM or prohibited.
-Commercial services must be licensed with the Town Clerk, registered as Home Improvement Contractors for contracts >$1,000, and carry general liability insurance of at least 1M and mandatory workers compensation.
-Safety protocols include traffic control (coordinate with the Police Department), proper signage, and right-of-way permits for municipal property work.
-Environmental compliance requires proper material handling, no discharge to storm drains, immediate cleanup of paved surfaces, and waste disposal documentation.
-For regulatory guidance, consult MassDEP.
+Mulching equipment operation in West Bridgewater is regulated by municipal ordinances, with permitted hours typically 7:00 AM-7:00 PM on weekdays and 8:00 AM-6:00 PM on Saturdays; Sunday work is often restricted before 9:00 AM or prohibited.
+Commercial service providers must be licensed with the Town Clerk, registered as Home Improvement Contractors for contracts >$1,000, and carry a minimum of 1M in general liability insurance, with workers compensation as required by Massachusetts law.
+Safety protocols include traffic control, proper signage, and right-of-way permits for municipal property work, coordinated with the Police Department.
+Environmental compliance mandates proper material handling, immediate cleanup of paved surfaces, and documentation of waste disposal, in accordance with MassDEP regulations.

 West Bridgewater Building Department